kitsudaiki/libKitsunemimiHanamiSegmentParser/README.md

 Tested on Debian and Ubuntu.
 If you use Centos, Arch, etc and the build-script fails on your machine, then please write me a mail and I will try to fix the script.

-## Usage

 ## Contributing

 Please give me as many inputs as possible: Bugs, bad code style, bad documentation and so on.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details